 About the Tourist Development Council (TDC)

 Funding for Tourist Development Council programs is provided by a “bed tax” paid by overnight visitors to St. Johns County.
 First established by County ordinance 86-72, the “bed tax” or Local Option Tourist Development Tax (LOTDT) is assessed on short-term transient rentals.
 Hotel / motel rooms, campground spaces, condominiums, apartments and even private home rentals are subject to the tax if they are rented for six months or less.
-The current level of the county-wide tax is three percent which generates approximately $5 million annually, Chapter 125.0104 Florida Statutes is the state enabling legislation which includes procedures for implementing the tax and how the proceeds can be used among other things.
+The current level of the county-wide tax is four percent which generates approximately $5 million annually, Chapter 125.0104 Florida Statutes is the state enabling legislation which includes procedures for implementing the tax and how the proceeds can be used among other things.